 The minimum educational requirement for a city manager position is an undergraduate degree in public administration, public policy, or political science, GovtJobs.com noted.
 Larger cities generally expect seven or eight years of progressively responsible experience as well as a graduate degree such as Ohio University’s Voinovich School of Leadership and Public Affairs online Master of Public Administration.

 City Manager Salary and Career Outlook

 Salaries for city managers vary widely.
-Depending on location and size of the city, managers may earn anywhere from $60,000 to more than $110,000 a year.
+Depending on the location and size of the city, managers may earn anywhere from $60,000 to more than $110,000 a year.
 Experienced managers in large metro areas could expect salaries as high as $250,000, according to GovtJobs.com.
-As of 2019, average salary is $95,296, according to ZipRecruiter.
+As of 2019, the average salary is $95,296, according to ZipRecruiter.

 City managers also can expect to hold several positions during their careers.
 TheBalanceCareers.com notes that policies and agendas can change depending on election cycles.
 Incoming council members may prefer to install a new executive to pursue their goals.

 The predictable turnover can be a benefit for those seeking to advance their public-sector careers.
 Employment in administrative services management, which includes city managers, is expected to grow 10 percent from 2016 to 2026, according to the U.S. Bureau of Labor Statistics.